MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 The **Installing features** page appears and displays the installation progress.

-## To install the Orchestrator Runbook Designer on a single computer
+## Install the Orchestrator Runbook Designer on a single computer

 1. On the server where you want to install the Orchestrator Runbook Designer, start the Orchestrator Setup Wizard.